 Traveling is my life’s blood.
-The joy of discussing philosophy while enjoying a coffee on the streets of Paris, paddling down the Amazon in a downpour, or performing in concert in Cairo for 12,000 people, have expanded my horizons beyond anything I could ever have dreamed.
+The joy of discussing philosophy, while enjoying a coffee on the streets of Paris, paddling down the Amazon in a downpour, or performing in concert in Cairo for 12,000 people, have expanded my horizons beyond anything I ever could have dreamed.
 As an explorer, learning many languages has also given me access to the minds and hearts of the world.
-I find that we are all only 15 hours or so away from anywhere we would like to be on Earth at any time.
+I find that we are all only 15 hours or so away, from anywhere we would like to be on Earth at any time.

 “Carpe Diem” Seize the day!
-No matter where on earth you are.
+No matter where on Earth you are.